juliettemurris/juliettemurris.github.io/index.md

 </ul>

 <strong>Latest news:</strong>
+> ☀️ I received the _Best Poster Award_ at the R conference in Vannes, France!
+You can find my poster on <a href="https://juliettemurris.github.io/talks">this page</a>

 > 🎊 I am very happy to share I am attending <a href="https://iclr.cc/Conferences/2024">ICLR 2024</a> in Vienna, Austria!

 > 🎉 Our protocol for SEPSISCOOL II trial is out in BMJ Open!
 We use an adaptive trial design to compare strategies of treatment of fever in ICU, for more info click <a href="https://bmjopen.bmj.com/content/14/1/e069430.long">here</a>